 What’s the Difference Between THCV and THC?

 - THCV interacts with cannabinoid receptors differently than THC.
-THC is an agonist to both CB1 and CB2 receptors, meaning it activates them directly.
-In contrast, THCV is an antagonist or reverse agonist to CB1 receptors, meaning it has the opposite effect.
-It can be an agonist or an antagonist to CB2 receptors depending on the dose (2).
+THC is an agonist to both CB1 and CB2 receptors, meaning it activates them, producing a response (like hunger and the feeling of being high).
+In contrast, THCV is an antagonist or reverse agonist of CB1 receptors, which means it stops them from producing a response.
+It can be an agonist or an antagonist of CB2 receptors depending on the dose (3).

 - THC can increase hunger by activating CB1, whereas THCV appears to suppress it instead.